mahinkat/CMSC320_Final/README.md

 # Player Archetype Analysis
 **Fall 2025 Data Science Project**
-**Team Members:** Jayden L., Richeek T., Nathan H., Mahin K. Owen S., Alex Y.
+**Team Members:** Jayden L., Richeek T., Nathan H., Mahin K., Owen S., Alex Y.

 ---

 ## Contributions
 **A: Project Idea:**
-Richeek, Jayden, Nathan, and Mahin decided on analyzing an NBA dataset.
+Richeek, Jayden, Nathan, and Mahin decided to analyze an NBA dataset.

 **B: Dataset Curation and Preprocessing:**
-Richeek and Jayden converted the dataset into a Pandas dataframe, filtered empty rows, and dropped irrelevant columns.
+Richeek and Jayden converted the dataset into a Pandas dataframe, filtered out empty rows, and dropped irrelevant columns.

 **C: Data Exploration and Summary Statistics:**
-Richeek analyzed simple statistics about the data and their columns.
-Nathan conducted a chi-Sqaured Test on shooting efficiency and player court time.
+Richeek analyzed simple statistics about the data and its columns.
+Nathan conducted a chi-Squared Test on shooting efficiency and player court time.
 Owen did an ANOVA on Points Scored by Team.
-Mahin did the Z-Test for High-Defense Players Points.
+Mahin did the Z-Test for High-Defense Players' Points.

 **D: ML Algorithm Design/Development:**
 Richeek and Jayden used the elbow method to determine the best k-value to use for K-Means clustering and then handled the K-means cluster modeling using the points, assists, steals, rebounds, blocks, and field goal percentage features.